19 miles W of Las Vegas

 As you hike, keep your eyes peeled for lizards, the occasional desert tortoise, herds of bighorn sheep, birds, and other critters.
 But the rocks themselves are the most fun, with small caves to explore and rock formations to climb on.
 On trails along Calico Hills and the escarpment, look for “Indian marbles,” a local name for small, rounded sandstone rocks that have eroded off larger sandstone formations.
 Petroglyphs are also tucked away in various locales.

-The gleaming luxurious Red Rock Resort gives day-trippers a highly desirable refueling point on a trip to the canyon.
-Be sure to stop by the food court Capriotti’s, the economical submarine sandwich shop.
+The gleaming, luxurious Red Rock Resort gives day-trippers a highly desirable refueling point on a trip to the canyon.
+Stop by the food court Capriotti’s, the economical submarine sandwich shop.
 The subs are ideal for takeout for picnics in the park (buy a cheap Styrofoam ice chest at a convenience store) or for in-room dining as you rest up in your hotel post-hike.

 Desert Hiking Advice

 Except in summer, when temperatures can reach 120 °F (49 °C) in the shade, the Las Vegas area is great for hiking.
 The best hiking season is November through March.
 Great locales include the incredibly scenic Red Rock Canyon and Valley of Fire State Park.